Cluster F.A.Q.

 How do I run a job on a specific node?

 While it is possible to ensure your job runs on one exact node, you almost never want to do this.
-That being said, in one of the rare circumstances you do actually need to run on one specific node, you can set the Requirments to match the Machine name.
+That being said, in one of the rare circumstances you do actually need to run on one specific node, you can set the Requirements to match the Machine name.

 Requirements = Machine == "c-X-X.cluster.cs.wwu.edu"